Halnaker Windmill: Hilaire Belloc

 Halnaker Mill (or Ha'nacker Mill, reflecting the true pronunciation) is the subject of a poem by the English writer Hilaire Belloc in which the collapse of the mill is used as a metaphor for the tragic decay of the prevailing moral and social system.

 There are musical settings of this poem by Peter Warlock and Ivor Gurney amongst others.

+Roman Road

+The track up to the mill from the southwest, leading through the Halnaker "Tunnel of Trees," is part of Stane Street, a Roman road in use since at least 70 AD.
+Cars are not allowed on the tree tunnel path.